zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 - `train_model/`: training and evaluation of GNNs

 #### `spatial_analysis/`
 Contains spatial metrics and related analysis.
-**Data preparation for some notebooks is done in**
-`spatial_analysis/spatial_information.ipynb`
+Also some data preperation is don in the notebook `spatial_analysis/spatial_information.ipynb`

 #### `resection analysis/`
 Contains Jupyter notebooks related to resection-based spatial analysis.

----

 ### `notebooks/`
-Top-level directory for exploratory and paper-figure notebooks.
+Top-level directory for exploratory and paper-figure creation notebooks.

 #### `analysis_paper_result_reproduce/`
 Organized by figure number — contains both **main** and **supplementary** figure notebooks: